steveoc64/codegen/README.md

 My own personal code generator for converting SQL structures into workable code for CRUD based apps.

-Backend generated code is in go
+Backend generated code is for Go, using the DAT toolkit to access the database, and echo webserver

-Frontend generated code is in LumX & ngFormly (angular 1 / bourbon / material design / formly forms)
+Frontend generated code is for LumX & ngFormly (angular 1 / bourbon / material design / formly forms)

 ## required:  ~/config.json